rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ## Relationships to existing RFCs and Internet Drafts {#DraftRelationships}

-This document, specifying YANG Push Lite, is intended to be a lightweight alternative for {{RFC8639}} and {{RFC8641}}, but that also incorporates various extensions since those RFCs were written.
-Often substantial parts of those documents and models have been incorporated almost verbatim, but modified to fit the YANG Push Lite functionality and module structure.
+This document, specifying YANG Push v2, is intended to be a lightweight alternative for {{RFC8639}} and {{RFC8641}}, but that also incorporates various extensions since those RFCs were written.
+Often substantial parts of those documents and models have been incorporated almost verbatim, but modified to fit the YANG Push v2 functionality and module structure.

 Hence, the authors of this draft would like to sincerely thank and acknowledge the very significant effort put into those RFCs and drafts by authors, contributors and reviewers.
 In particular, We would like to thank the listed authors of these documents: Eric Voit, Alex Clemm, Alberto Gonzalez Prieto, Einar Nilsen-Nygaard, Ambika Prasad Tripathy, Balazs Lengyel, Alexander Clemm, Benoit Claise, Qin Wu, Qiufang Ma, Alex Huang Feng, Thomas Graf, Pierre Francois.